Skip to main content

 secondary storage overview.

-Camunda supports document-oriented backends such as Elasticsearch and OpenSearch.
+Camunda supports document-store backends such as Elasticsearch and OpenSearch.

-These systems are optimized for high-volume ingestion and flexible search queries, and they remain the default choice for most production deployments.
+These systems are optimized for high-volume ingestion and flexible search queries.

 Related documentation: